Facts and Figures

 What is SUDI & how is it different to SIDS?

-SUDI is a broad term used to describe the sudden and unexpected death of a baby for which the cause is not immediately obvious.
+SUDI is a broad term used to describe the sudden and unexpected death of an infant for which the cause is not immediately obvious.

-SUDI includes deaths from SIDS as well death from other unexpected causes such as drowning.
+SUDI includes deaths from SIDS as well as deaths from other unexpected causes, such as, fatal sleep accidents, drownings and other accidental deaths.

 In 2022, there were 117 SUDI deaths across Australia(3).